DevCycleHQ/devcycle-docs/docs/home/feature-management/features-and-variables/targeting-users.md

 3. **The Rule Definition.**

-    This is the logic of who will receive the specified variation, based on various properties of the user.
+    This is the logic of who will receive the specified variation, based on various properties of the user (e.g. User ID, User Email, Audience, etc,).
 The many ways to create a definition will be outlined below.

 4. **What users will be Served**